 • At its worse, it can be difficult for me to straighten my back.
 My body somehow stays in a leaning forward posture.

-Of course, I have done acupuncture on myself for this lower back pain, like all acupuncturists can be.
-I am happy to report that I have not felt the back pain in last four years while riding after a few acupuncture sessions and learnt ways to strengthen my core muscles.
+Of course, I used acupuncture on myself for this lower back pain, like all acupuncturists can be.
+I am happy to report that I have not felt the lower back pain in last four years while riding after a few acupuncture sessions and learnt ways to strengthen my core muscles.
 One lesson learned that from riding – compete at the level your body can handle, train hard to reach your best but not by any harmful tricks or methods.
 Meanwhile, If you suffer from a similar lower back pain from your bike ride, you may Book an appointment to discuss your pain and found out how soon you can ride strong again without a back pain.